kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/add-seed-cluster-CE/_index.en.md

 #kubermatic       0          Hamburg     v2.21.2                  v1.24.8             Healthy   5m
 ```

-Watch the `PHASE` row until it shows "_Healthy_".
+Watch the `PHASE` column until it shows "_Healthy_".
 If it does not after a couple of minutes, you can check
 the `kubermatic` namespace on the new seed cluster and verify if there are any Pods showing signs of issues:

 ```bash